 The Company has not given any loans or guarantees or made investments covered under theprovisions of Section 186 of the Act during FY 2016-17.

 RELATED PARTY TRANSACTIONS

-INFORMATION IN ACCORDANCE WITH PROVISION OF SECTION 134(3)(m) OF THE COMPANIES ACT2013:
+INFORMATION IN ACCORDANCE WITH PROVISIONS OF SECTION 134(3)(m) OF THE COMPANIES ACT2013:

-Information in accordance with provision of Section 134(3)(m) of the Act with respectto Conservation of energy and technology absorption is not applicable to the presentactivities of the Company.
+Information with respect to Conservation of energy and technology absorption is notapplicable to the present activities of the Company.

-During the year under review there were no Foreign Exchange earnings.
-Foreign Exchangeoutgoings are provided in Note No.38 to the Financial Statements.
+During FY 2016-17 there were no foreign exchange earnings.
+Details of foreign exchangeoutgoings are provided in Note no.38 to the Financial Statements.